| |

 • Gently fold the egg whites into the mascarpone mixture, set aside.

-• Mix the espresso and Kahlua together in a shallow bowl.
-Dip each ladyfinger into the mixture, flip it over and quickly remove.
+• Combine strong coffee or espresso with Kahlua in a shallow bowl.
+Dip each of the ladyfinger cookies into the mixture, flip it over and quickly remove.
 Do not allow the ladyfingers to float or sink into the coffee mixture, just a quick dip to moisten is all you need.

-• Spread half of the mascarpone mixture over the ladyfingers and sprinkle with cocoa powder.
+• Arrange the coffee-soaked ladyfingers on the bottom of the baking dish.
+Spread half of the mascarpone mixture over the ladyfingers and sprinkle with cocoa powder.

 • Arrange the second layer of ladyfingers topped with the remaining mascarpone and cocoa powder.